AvePoint/cloud-api/docs/elements/user-management/dashboard_public_api/dashboard_public_api.md

-# Retrieve Overview Information of Security Users
+# Retrieve Information of Security Users

-Use this API to retrieve overview information of security users in a customer's tenant.
+Use this API to retrieve information of security users in a customer's tenant.

  ## Permission